vuejs/vue-cli/docs/dev-guide/ui-api.md

 This will use the nodejs `require.resolve` API to find the folder and serve the `index.js` file built from the client addon.

-Or specify an url when developping the plugin (ideally you want to do this in the `vue-cli-ui.js` file in your test vue project):
+Or specify an url when developing the plugin (ideally you want to do this in the `vue-cli-ui.js` file in your test vue project):

 ```js
 // Useful for dev